 3) Establish Rules for Yourself – Self-discipline is the key to being successful at working from home full time.
 Which is why it’s not for everyone.
 If you’ve never done it before and are considering it, do some serious soul searching before you make the decision.
 It’s not always easy to keep yourself on track!
 I know, for myself, I must shower, dress and put on makeup every work day, even if I’m not going to see anyone but my husband and kids all day.
 It just puts me in the proper, professional mind set.
 I also know that I can get lost in a project and spend far longer in my office than I should, missing dinner with my kids, etc. So I know I have to leave my desk at a certain time each night, and if there’s more work to finish, I’ll take care of it after the kids are asleep.

-4) Don’t be a hermit! — One of the worst parts of working from home is not benefitting from the energy and inspiration that can come from interacting with colleagues and other professionals on a daily basis.
+4) Don’t be a hermit! — One of the worst parts of working from home is not benefiting from the energy and inspiration that can come from interacting with colleagues and other professionals on a daily basis.
 It is easy to start feeling isolated if you don’t make an effort to create these interactions for yourself.
-There are multiple ways to achieve this.
-I found that I was meeting a lot of other folks who work from home, too, so I’ve created a loose network of people to meet for lunch every few weeks or so.
-I also take advantage of my lunch hour to run errands, etc., which sounds mundane, but, when your home is also your office, you need to leave it from time to time during the day to keep your head clear.
+There are multiple ways to achieve this, which are clearly more difficult during a time when “social distancing” is the mandate.
+Normally I would recommend scheduling a lunch a few times a week with a friend or colleague, or to run errands during the day to get out and see other people.
+But these aren’t normal days.
+To feel more connected, I’m hosting daily video calls with my teams.
+I know it’s helping me feel more connected and I believe the others appreciate it as well.
+Also, video workouts are keeping me sane and there are a lot of free online resources available to keep yourself moving and those endorphins flowing.
+Check out this link for just a few of them.
+Getting outside if possible is also really important to clear your head and take in some Vitamin D. Just remember, when your home is also your office, you need to leave it from time to time during the day to keep your head clear.
 Even if it’s just for a walk around the block.